natkli/webstep-remix-workshop/README.md

   npm run dev
   ```

 This starts your app in development mode, rebuilding assets on file changes.

 The database seed script creates a new user with some data you can use to get started:

-Email: rachel@remix.run
+- Email: `rachel@remix.run`
-Password: racheliscool
+- Password: `racheliscool`

-## Known issue
+## Database error

-- Read only database error in browser's console
+If you get this error in console: `Failed to update database because the database is read only`

+- Restart dev server:

   ```
-  Failed to update database because the database is read only
+  npm run dev
   ```

-  Fix the issue by resetting your database, run:
+- Or run full database reset:
   ```
   npm run setup
   ```